yeehaa123/presentation-moonconf/slides.md

 ---
 <img class="stretch" data-src="assets/shantytown.jpg">

+---
 "Too many of our software systems are, architecturally, little more than shantytowns.
 Investment in tools and infrastructure is often inadequate and the tools that are used are primitive.
 Parts of the system grow unchecked, and the lack of architecture and planning allows problems in one part of the system to erode and pollute adjacent portions.
 Deadlines loom like monsoons, and architectural elegance seems unattainable."

 —Brian Foote and Joseph Yoder

 <!---

-Shantytown aka big ball of mud aka spaghetti code
+Unfortunately, the lack of any deliberate architecture is still prominent on the frontend.
+This anti-pattern has many names: shantytown, big ball of mud, but on the frontend it is best known as jQuery Spaghetti.
+Brian Foote and Joseph Yoder vividly describe the dangers of such an approach:

+"Too many of our software systems are, architecturally, little more than shantytowns.
+Investment in tools and infrastructure is often inadequate and the tools that are used are primitive.
+Parts of the system grow unchecked, and the lack of architecture and planning allows problems in one part of the system to erode and pollute adjacent portions.
+Deadlines loom like monsoons, and architectural elegance seems unattainable."

 -->
 ---
 <img class="stretch" data-src="assets/prefab.gif">

-"More Productive Out Of The Box."

-—Ember
+"Why don't you use a framework instead?"

+—Same Friend

 <!---

-So what's the first stage to clean up this shantytown, this big ball of mud, or jquery spaghetti... a framework ofcourse.
+So how do we clean up this shantytown, this big ball of mud, this jquery spaghetti...
+My friend had the solution:

+"Why don't you use a framework instead?"

 At first glance, frontend frameworks have a lot of advantages.
 Like the slogan for the Ember framework states.
 They make the coder more productive out of the box.

-Frameworks also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
+Furthermore, frameworks also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
 In short, frameworks are the software equivalent to prefab houses.

 -->